The Ivory Tower Syndrome stems from leaders being disconnected from employees in the trenches and, thus, the reality of the business.

-When in groups, people tend to show a vulnerability for counterproductive phenomena, such as Groupthink, that hinders creating a safe environment for people to speak up honestly.
+People in groups tend to be vulnerable to counterproductive phenomena, such as Groupthink, that hinder creating a safe environment for people to speak up honestly.

 One of the reasons is that people tend to transfer accountability and responsibility to the group, bypassing the individual sense of duty.

 Also, if they do not feel their voice is truly valued, or if they feel that speaking up may cause retribution, they may never speak up, even when it is critical to do so.

 A Safe Environment